cynthia-lam/cynthia-lam/README.md

 - 🔭 My name is Cynthia and I'm a graduate student studying biomedical engineering.
-I've been interested in coding for so long, but I never had a clue where to start!
 - 🌱 With the help of the internet and a lot of dedication, I've been learning Python and JavaScript.
 - 👯 I hope to be able to use these newfound skills in my field to better medical technology and perhaps even enter the AI in healthcare space!
 - 🤔 I’m looking for help with any suggestions for beginner to intermediate projects to help me learn the languages.